milutinke/qBitTorrent-Tokyo-Night-Theme/README.md

 This theme code is based on [this example](https://github.com/MahdiMirzadeh/qbittorrent).
 Utilizing the color scheme from [Tokyo Night Theme for VS Code](https://github.com/tokyo-night/tokyo-night-vscode-theme).

+## Note

+> ℹ️ **Info**
+> This theme was created quickly and not all parts of the interface have been thoroughly tested.
+If you notice any issues, please report them or submit a correction.
+Cheers!

 ---

 ## Application Theme (Client)